tubesandlube/blimp/commands.md

   can be specified with the container, in case there are duplicate names across hosts.

-    -g, --group=""             Specify a container group to belong to
+    --group=""                 Specify a container group to belong to

     -a, --attach=[]            Attach to STDIN, STDOUT or STDERR.
     --add-host=[]              Add a custom host-to-IP mapping (host:ip)